MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/agents/diagnostics-extension-logs.md

 ---

-# Send data from Azure Diagnostics extension to Azure Monitor Logs
+# Send data from Azure Diagnostics extension to Azure Monitor Logs using Azure Diagnostics extension

 Azure Diagnostics extension is an [agent in Azure Monitor](../agents/agents-overview.md) that collects monitoring data from the guest operating system of Azure compute resources including virtual machines.
 This article describes how to collect data collected by the diagnostics extension from Azure Storage to Azure Monitor Logs.